lehongminhh2004/ECOMMERCE/my-shop/README.md

 - Render uses the Vendure and Payload Dockerfiles.
 - Vercel builds the Storefront from the monorepo.
 - `RUN_WORKER_IN_PROCESS=true` is intended only for single-instance Render Free deployment.
-- Cloudinary automatic upload adapters are not implemented yet; Storefront is already allowed to render `res.cloudinary.com` images.
+- Cloudinary is used for durable Vendure and Payload media storage in production.